baishalidutta/baishalidutta/README.md

 - 👩🏻‍💻 Passionate Python and C/C++ Developer
 - 🔉 International Conference Speaker
 - 👩🏻‍🏫 Experienced in Teaching and Supervision
-- 🚗 Currently working on self-driving autonomous car built using Raspberry Pi to follow lanes, recognize traffic signs and people on the road using TensorFlow, Keras and OpenCV.
-Repository Coming 🔜
+- 🚗 Currently working on self-driving autonomous car built using Raspberry Pi to follow lanes, recognize traffic signs and people on the road using TensorFlow, Keras and OpenCV. <b>Repository Coming</b> 🔜
 - 🌱 Currently learning OpenCV and Transfer Learning
 - 💬 Ask me about Data Science and Machine Learning
 - ⚡ Hobby: Travel Vlogging (📹 YouTube Channel: https://www.youtube.com/lifebeyondcage)